soedinglab/PMGen/README.md

 ## Usage

-ParseFold-MHC operates in two primary modes:
+PMGen operates in two primary modes:

     modeling: For modeling a single pMHC complex.
     wrapper: For batch processing multiple complexes from a TSV file.

-Run the tool with the main script: bash python parsefold_mhc.py [options]
+Run the tool with the main script: bash python PMGen.py [options]
 Command-Line Options
 General Options